sellout/flaky/docs/CONTRIBUTING.md

 Breaking changes should be made in separate PRs from backward compatible changes as much as possible.

 For example, if you are adding a new API that replaces an existing one, there should first be a PR that adds the new API alongside the old one, then a second PR that removes the old API.
 If there are name conflicts, defer them until the breaking change, making the work to adjust to the breaking change minimal.
-E.g.,
+For example,

 You have original code like: